-Regarded as one of the nation’s most rugged distance trails, the Long Trail consists of various terrains, from steep, rocky, muddy, rooted areas to open meadows.
+Regarded as one of the nation’s most rugged distance trails, the Long Trail in Vermont consists of various terrains, from steep, rocky, muddy, rooted areas to open meadows.
 Don’t let this fact stop you from hiking this beautiful trail and enjoying the stunning wooded areas.
 Throughout the trail the trees featured include maple, birch, beech, pine, hemlock, spruce, and balsam fir.
 Outdoor enthusiasts will love the beautiful scenery throughout the trail!

 4. The Wildlife

-Some of the most notable wildlife on the Long Trail includes black bears, beavers, foxes, whitetail deer, moose, porcupines, and peregrine falcons.
+Some of the most notable wildlife on the Long Trail in Vermont includes black bears, beavers, foxes, whitetail deer, moose, porcupines, and peregrine falcons.
 Make sure to keep your eyes open as you are trekking across this trail that is filled with animals.
 Pack a camera to capture all the wildlife you might run into!

 5. The Places to Stay